2012 in American television: December

+Charter Communications and The Walt Disney Company announce a long-term distribution agreement for the majority of their networks and ABC O&O stations, including the addition of WatchESPN rights, Disney Junior, ESPN Buzzer Beater/Goal Line, the Longhorn Network and the upcoming ABC/Univision cable news channel for Charter customers.

+Comcast and NBC announce a long-term carriage agreement for their cable networks and owned NBC and Telemundo stations with the National Cable Television Cooperative representing the nation's smaller cable companies.

+ABC airs Dick Clark's New Year's Rockin' Eve for the first time since Dick Clark's death earlier this year.
+The annual program, which continued into January 1, began with a two-hour primetime retrospective to Clark, who had hosted the program since its inception in 1972, featuring archive performances from past years and from American Bandstand.
+Ryan Seacrest, who has co-hosted since 2005, succeeds him as sole host.

 Programs

 Debuts

 The following is a list of shows that premiered in 2012.

 Due to the economic slowdown, there were notably fewer television pilots in 2012 than in the years immediately prior to that, which reduced the number of roles available for actors.

 The fall of 2012 also mirrored 1992 in the volume of new daytime talk shows.
 The new talk roster will include shows hosted by first-timers Katie Couric, Steve Harvey, Jeff Probst, and Bethenny Frankel (Frankel's show had a Summer trial run on six Fox Television Stations after an earlier effort to gain a wider fall clearance failed, and will launch nationwide next fall).
 New talk shows will also feature Trisha Goddard (who hosted a talk show in her native United Kingdom) and Ricki Lake (whose new show will take a more mature tone compared to her 1993–2004 series).

-The first ever television series to be produced in English and Spanish simultaneously, Justice for All with Judge Cristina Pérez, which is being produced by Entertainment Studios, began to air on both English and Spanish language broadcasting outlets starting in September.
+The first ever television series to be produced in English and Spanish simultaneously, Justice for All with Judge Cristina Perez, which is being produced by Entertainment Studios, began to air on both English and Spanish language broadcasting outlets starting in September.